-- 7.1.
-An appeal of a suspension may be made to the Superintendent of Safe Schools and Well-Being within 10 school days from the start of the suspension.
-The notice to appeal a suspension does not delay or pause the suspension. - 7.2.
-Both Parent(s) and caregiver(s), as well as Adult Students may appeal, to the Discipline Committee, a principal's decision to appeal a suspension of any length. - 7.3.
-Upon receipt of a written notice of appeal, the Superintendent of Safe Schools and Well-Being (or designate) will: - 7.3.1. contact the school principal to inform them of the intent to appeal the suspension;
+- 6.2.7.1.
+An appeal of a suspension may be made to the Superintendent of Student

+Achievement responsible for Student Discipline Safe Schools and Well-Being within ten (10) school days of from the commencement start of the suspension.
+The notice to appeal a suspension does not staydelay or pause the suspension. - 6.3.7.2.
+The following personsBoth Parent(s) and caregiver(s), as well as Adult Students may appeal, to the Board Discipline Committee, a principal's decision to suspend a student: appeal a suspension of any length. - the student's parent or legal guardian (including the Children's Aid Society or other such community agency who has legal custody), unless the student is an adult student or the student is 16 or 17 years old and has withdrawn from parental control; - the student if the student is at least eighteen (18) years old or if the student is 16 or 17 years old and has withdrawn from parental control. - 6.4.7.3.
+Upon receipt of a written notice of appeal, the Superintendent of Student

-- 7.3.2. invite the Parent(s), caregiver(s) or Adult Student to discuss any matter related to the incident or appeal of the suspension; - 7.3.3. review the suspension (reason, duration, and mitigating or other factors); - 7.3.4. consult with the principal and/or the Superintendent of Student Achievement for the school regarding modification or expunging of the suspension if appropriate (the Superintendent of Safe Schools and Well-Being, or designate, has the authority to confirm or modify the suspension and/or expunge the record after review); - 7.3.5. try to focus on the main problems and find a solution that everyone agrees on; - 7.3.6. where a settlement is not effected, provide notice of the review decision to Parent(s), caregiver(s) or Adult Student. - 7.4.
-Following attempts at resolution, the Parent(s), caregiver(s) or Adult Student who wishes to proceed with the appeal shall be notified that a hearing will be held to review the suspension.
+Achievement responsible for Student DisciplineSafe Schools and Well-Being (or designate) will: - 6.4.1.7.3.1. contact the school principal to inform them of the intent to appeal the suspension; - 6.4.2.7.3.2. invite the Parent/guardian(s), caregiver(s) or Adult Student to discuss any matter related to the incident or appeal of the suspension; - 6.4.3.7.3.3. review the suspension (reason, duration, and mitigating or other factors); - 6.4.4.7.3.4. consult with the principal and/or the Superintendent of Student Achievement for the school regarding modification or expunging of the suspension if appropriate (the Superintendent of Student Achievement responsible for Student DisciplineSafe Schools and Well-Being, or designate, has the authority to confirm or modify the suspension and/or expunge the record after review); - 6.4.5.7.3.5. attempttry to narrowfocus on the issuesmain problems and try to- effectfind a mutually agreeable settlementsolution that everyone agrees on; - 6.4.6.7.3.6. where a settlement is not effected, provide notice of the review decision to the parent/guardianParent(s), caregiver(s) or Adult Student.

+6.5.7.4.
+Following attempts at resolution, the Parent/guardian(s), caregiver(s) or Adult Student who wishes to proceed with the appeal shall be notified that a hearing will be held to review the suspension.
+The hearing will be held within fifteen (15) school days of receiving notice of intention unless both parties agree to an extension.

-8. Prior to a Suspension Appeal Hearing
+7.8.
+Disclosures Require Prior to a Suspension Appeal Hearing

 - 8.1.
 The hearing will be scheduled to occur within 15 school days (counting PA days, not counting school holidays) intention unless both parties agree to an extension. - 8.2.
 A minimum of five days prior to the expulsion hearing all parties will exchange their disclosure documents, including: - 8.2.1.
 An outline of each party's position on the discipline imposed; - 8.2.2.
-Copies of any documents the party proposes to submit at the hearing; - 8.2.3.
-A list of the witnesses and a brief outline of what they will say, if either party plans to include witnesses. - 8.3.
-If the Student or Parent/caregiver wish to bring legal counsel, written notice must be provided three business days (school holidays excluded) prior to the Expulsion Hearing to the Superintendent of Student Achievement Safe Schools and Well-Being Portfolio.
-The need for legal representation could impact the date and time of the hearing. - 8.4.
-Each party will be provided with an outline of the process for the hearing by the
+Copies of any documents the party proposes to submit at the hearing;